Top Tips for a Perfect Christmas Ski Holiday

 Running for four weeks every year, the Austrian resort of Kitzbühel holds weekly carol concerts for the whole family to enjoy.
-For guests staying in Villars and Verbier, a visit to the Montreux Christmas Market is a must.
+For guests staying in chalets in Verbier and Villars, a visit to the Montreux Christmas Market is a must.
 Held from November through to the end of December, this Christmas market sees picturesque stalls line the banks of Lake Geneva with floating lights illuminating the water in various colours.

-Those in St. Moritz for the festive period will also enjoy the sweet treats of roast chestnuts and glühwein by the frozen lake, while Cortina is without a doubt, one of the most atmospheric Christmas destinations in the Alps.
+Those staying in a St Moritz chalet for the festive period will also enjoy the sweet treats of roast chestnuts and glühwein by the frozen lake, while Cortina is without a doubt, one of the most atmospheric Christmas destinations in the Alps.

 4. Experience the Christmas traditions of the region